lola-adeyemi/code-first-girls/group-3-homework-2.md

 - Rabia Sohag
 - Renee-Louise Nzegbulem

+## Submission

-1. Your group needs to decide what kind of project you are going to work on and lock in your decision.
+#### 1. Your group needs to decide what kind of project you are going to work on and lock in your decision.

 Application

-2. You need to submit a free style paper that describes your project on a high level.
+#### 2. You need to submit a free style paper that describes your project on a high level.
 Please cover the following questions:

-2.1 What are you building?
+##### 2.1 What are you building?

 We are building a web application designed to help people understand and be compliant with COVID-19 rules/requirements for key events/places in the UK.

-2.2 What does it do or what kind of problem does it solve?
+##### 2.2 What does it do or what kind of problem does it solve?

 Within the UK, the lack of standarisation around COVID-19 rules/requirements makes it challenging to know what compliance is required to attend major events/places.
 Each event or place tends to have different requirements and attendees can be affected and lost in the different requirements.
 Our MVP will initially focus on major music events.
 As music events are restarting from the initial pandemic postponement, we believe we are providing a first of a kind application within the UK.
 We will deem our application successful when we deliver an application which a user can interact with and receive COVID-19 information regarding an upcoming music event.